-Heartland Plastic and Hand Surgery specializes in otoplasty (ear surgery) for patients from Cape Girardeau, Jackson, Sikeston and surrounding areas
+Heartland Plastic & Hand Surgery specializes in otoplasty (ear surgery) for patients from Cape Girardeau, Jackson, Sikeston and surrounding areas

 What is Ear Pinning?

 Ear pinning or otoplasty is a procedure that changes the shape and contour of the ears.
 The surgery is most commonly performed on ears that protrude from the head or that appear too large.
 At Heartland Plastic & Hand Surgery in Cape Girardeau, Missouri, our surgeons have found that, in the majority of cases, clients need surgery on both ears to achieve a more symmetrical and pleasing result.
 Once the ears have healed, they are in a more normal position that complements the client’s appearance.

 Can I see ear pinning before and after pictures of people in the Cape Girardeau area who had this procedure?

 During your consultation visit, your surgeon will show you before and after pictures of patients who have undergone an ear pinning procedure.
 You will be able to see firsthand the difference the procedure made for these people.